NLP-Discourse-SoochowU/t2d_discourseparser/README.md

 1. SegmenterI

-The splitter has three interfaces for segmenting paragraphs into sentences, segmenting sentences into EDU, and segmenting paragraphs into EDU in one step.
+The splitter has three interfaces for segmenting paragraphs into sentences, segmenting sentences into EDU, and segmenting paragraphs into EDU in one step, respectively.

 2. ParserI

-The parser interface, including a method to organize paragraphs containing only EDU into a chapter tree.
+The parser interface transforms Chinese paragraph EDUs into a discourse tree.

 3. PipelineI

-Pipeline class, which assembles SegmenterI and ParserI as a complete text structure parser.
+Pipeline class, which assembles SegmenterI and ParserI as a complete DRS parser.

 4. EDU, Relation, Sentence, Paragraph, and Discourse

-They correspond to the data structure of EDU, relation, sentence, paragraph, and chapter respectively.
-They can be regarded as a list container containing lists.
-Paragraph represents the chapter tree and can be visualized by calling the draw method.
+They correspond to the data structures of EDU, relation, sentence, paragraph, and discourse, respectively, which can also be regarded as list containers.
+Among them, the Paragraph structure represents the discourse tree in the Chinese CDTB corpus, and it can be visualized by calling the draw method.

 #### Evaluations

 In this paper, we report our performance based on the **soft** micro-averaged F1-score as detailed in the programs.
-In addition, this project also contains an unpublished **strict** evaluation method, and the performance of this parser under the strict evaluation is (84.0, 59.0, 54.2, 47.8) (macro-averaged).
+In addition, this project also contains an unpublished **strict** evaluation method where the split position is also taken into consideration for more accurate NR prediction performance.
+Specifically, given two adjacent text spans (1, 5) and (6, 8), the upper-layer span is (1, 8), and we directly take the predicted boundary pair (1, 8) as a correct prediction in the original soft metric, and the corresponding Nucl and Rel between the two child nodes are also assigned.
+Notably, if the predicted split position is 3 and the obtained child spans are (1, 3) and (4, 8), then the soft metric still thinks the span is correct, and the NR relation between (1, 3) and (4, 8) are predicted as that between (1, 5) and (6, 8) for evaluation.
+Obviously, the soft metric is far from regorous.
+In this project, we also display a strict evaluation method where both the span boundaries and the split points are considered for span prediction evaluation.
+And the performance of this top-down DRS parser under the strict evaluation is **(84.0, 59.0, 54.2, 47.8) (macro-averaged)**.
-One can directly use these evaluation scripts for performance calculation.
+And one can directly use these evaluation scripts for performance calculation.

 ```